Best Rock Albums | Rock

 Ghost

 Impera is a monumental work that blends theatrical flair with intricate songwriting, firmly establishing Ghost as one of the most unique forces in modern rock and metal.
-Drawing on themes of imperialism, decay, and the cyclical rise and fall of power, the album weaves a grand narrative with its conceptual depth and ambitious scope.
+Less about the eerie cathedral doom of their early work and more about arena-sized hooks.

 Number 1